wighawag/hardhat-deploy/README.md

 #### **Flags**

 `--reset`: This flag resets the deployments from scratch.
-Previously deployed contract are not considered and deleted from disk.
+Previously deployed contracts are not considered and deleted from disk.

-`--silent`: This flag remove **hardhat-deploy** log output (see log function and log options for [`hre.deployments`](#the-deployments-field))
+`--silent`: This flag removes **hardhat-deploy** log output (see log function and log options for [`hre.deployments`](#the-deployments-field))

-`--watch`: This flag make the task never ending, watching for file changes in the deploy scripts folder and the contract source folder.
+`--watch`: This flag makes the task never-ending, watching for file changes in the deploy scripts folder and the contract source folder.
 If any changes happen the contracts are recompiled and the deploy script are re-run.
 Combined with a proxy deployment ([Proxies](#deploying-and-upgrading-proxies) or [Diamond](#builtin-in-support-for-diamonds-eip2535)) this allow to have HCR (Hot Contract Replacement).

 ---